 Add To Favorites

-Create a castle with recycled boxes, Crayola® Washable Sidewalk Paint, and your imagination.
-Write your own play script for your stage set, too!
+Create a castle with recycled boxes, Crayola® Washable Sidewalk Paint, and a good imagination.
+Write a play script for the stage set, too!

-Find pictures of castles in the United Kingdom, Germany, France, and other parts of the world.
+Share with the class pictures of castles in the United Kingdom, Germany, France, and other parts of the world.
 Read stories, including fairy tales, about what happened in castles.
 Locate castles on maps.
-How were they built?
-With what materials?
+Ask students how were they built?
+And with what materials?

-Ask an adult to help you cut doors and windows in large recycled boxes with Crayola Scissors.
-Cover your work area with newspaper.
+Cut doors and windows in large recycled boxes with Crayola Scissors.
+Younger students may need adult assistance.

+Cover the work area with recycled newspaper.
 Attach small boxes for turrets or other architectural elements with Crayola School Glue.
-Cut roll paper to cover your castle or paint the boxes with Crayola Tempera and So Big Brushes and a paint roller.
+Cut roll paper to cover the castle or paint the boxes with Crayola Tempera.
 Air dry.

-Decorate the castle with your Crayola Sidewalk Paint Kit.
+Decorate the castle with Crayola Sidewalk Paint.
 Mix colors if you like to create bricks, stones, or wooden beams.
 Air dry.

-Write a script about events that happen in your castle.
-Who are your main characters?
+Write a script about events that happen in the castle.
+Who are the main characters?
 What is the plot?
 How is it resolved?
 If possible, create a part for each person in your group.

-On a sunny day, take your castle outside to a safe asphalt or concrete area.
-Ask your teacher where you may place it.
+On a sunny day, take the castle outside to a safe asphalt or concrete area.
 Use Crayola Washable Sidewalk Paint to paint an imaginary castle sidewalk, garden, or other details.
 Crayola Washable Sidewalk Paint will wash off with a garden hose or rain, but test a small area to make sure the paint does not stain the surface.
 Do not use the paint on surfaces less than 6 months old.

-After the paint is dry, use your model as the set for your play.
+After the paint is dry, use the model as the set for the group's play.
 Practice it several times.
-Perform your play for your classmates or younger students.
+Perform the play for classmates or younger students.
 Wash off the sidewalk paint with a garden hose or rain within 2 weeks.